 - The Library's purchase agreement mandates that copyright law be strictly enforced.
 No copying or reproduction of tests is permitted.

 Rare Book Collection

-Non-circulating rare books are housed in closed stacks, and may be consulted by members of the Rivier College Community upon request.
+Non-circulating rare books are housed in closed stacks, and may be consulted by members of the Rivier University Community upon request.
 Limited photocopying and photographing are available for some titles.
 Each request is evaluated separately.